baW01/compiler-fxdk-ymap/README.md

    Make sure the `.fxworld` file is saved and ready for conversion.

 2. **Launch the Program**
-   Open the FXWorld to YMAP Converter application.
+   Open the Compiler.exe.

 3. **Select the .fxworld File**
-   Use the program's interface to locate and select your `.fxworld` file.
+   Enter file name`.fxworld` file.

 4. **Click "Convert"**
-   Start the conversion process by clicking the **Convert** button.
+   Press Enter.

 5. **Process the Generated File**
    The program will create a `.ymap.xml` file in the same directory as the source file.